markojaa4/portfolio/front-end/law-firm/README.md

 I was given an old design and my job was to re-build it from the ground up according to modern practices and the company standards, and also implement a WordPress back-end.

-The old design was completely preserved.
+The old design was completely preserved, as intended.

 It is fully responsive, touch-screen friendly and tested thoroughly on Chrome, Firefox, Opera, Safari, Edge and Internet Explorer down to IE8.